Cochin (typeface): Releases

 In 1977 Cochin was adapted and expanded by Matthew Carter for Linotype, and this four-weight version is well-known today as a system font on macOS.
 Other companies issued versions of the design in the metal type era.

-The original and 'Nicolas-Cochin' designs were also digitised by LTC and Linotype, and other versions are available from others including URW++, which adds an additional black weight not available from Linotype.
+The original Cochin and Nicolas-Cochin designs were also digitised by LTC and Linotype, and other versions are available from others including URW++, which adds an additional black weight not available from Linotype.
 Sol Hess designed a bold design in the same style.
 Badr is an Arabic font from Linotype by Osman Husseini which uses Cochin for its Latin alphabet.

 Cochin had a display open-face companion, with an empty space in the middle of the letter, named Moreau-le-jeune.
 This was sold as "Caslon Open Face" in the United States.
 A derivative design with boosted x-height is Academy Engraved by Letraset.